taiyangie/MATSim/README.md

 # Hurricane Evacuation Modeling
 This project is a baseline for running an agent-based model to simulate evacuation movements in Charleston County, South Carolina.
+A short literature review and background to this project can be found [here](https://github.com/taiyangie/MATSim/blob/master/Hurricane_Evac.pdf).
 The following is a guide for using the developer version in a Java IDE, which is necessary to access the code and libraries to generate your own scenario files.
 Both the GUI-only and developer version will use identical GUIs and require the same skeleton files.

 ### Running the GUI
 To first open the project in IntelliJ on a Linux machine, run the following: